usi-dag/JVBench-artifact/artifact/README.md

         $ ./run.sh evaluation full
         ```

     2. After the measurements are completed, the generated figures will be saved in the `output/full/figures` folder in the host machine.
 The raw data will be saved into the `output/full/data` folder, instead.
+The figures will be generated only after the execution of all the benchmarks.

+*Note*: For more information about the raw output data, please see the [Directory Hierarchy](#directory-hierarchy) section below.

 # Overview of Claims